AleksandraBelousova/genostream-analytics-platform/README.md

 cd genostream-analytics-platform
 2. Configure Environment

-The system uses a .env file for secure configuration.
+The system uses a .env file for configuration.
+Create one from the provided example.

 code
 Bash